rusili/AC-Android/lessons/android-resources-2/readme.md

-# Notable
- In this example, R.drawable.marshmallow is actually an integer type serving as a reference to the marshmallow image and not the image itself.
-The data type for R.drawable.marshmallow is type int.
+ NB: In this example, R.drawable.marshmallow is actually an integer type serving as a reference to the marshmallow image and not the image itself.

 ## Other Resources